-It is small enough choice for camping and provided you have the space for fresh coffee beans and the rest of your pour over coffee gear or moka pot and as long as you do not make coffee for too many people as grinding can be time-consuming.
+It is a small enough choice for camping provided you have the space for fresh coffee beans and the rest of your pour-over coffee gear or moka pot and as long as you do not make coffee for too many people as grinding can be time-consuming.

 The problem of grinding for multiple cups and a matter of convenience, is solved with an electric grinder coffee grinder.